wbzhou2001/wbzhou2001.github.io/index.md

 I am a Ph.D. student (2023-) joint with [Heinz College](https://www.heinz.cmu.edu/) and [Machine Learning Department](https://www.ml.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/), advised by [Woody Zhu](https://sites.google.com/view/woodyzhu).
 Previously, I received my B.S. in Statistics at [University of Science and Technology of China](https://en.ustc.edu.cn/).

 My research field lies in the intersection of **machine learning, statistics, and operations research**.
-I am interested in how to develop new data-driven and computational approaches, to enable efficient and effective analytics and inform smart decisions.
+I am interested in how to develop new data-driven and computational approaches, to enable efficient & effective analytics and inform smart decisions.

 ## Papers